-Gonski funding is designed to ensure all children are educated in schools that have the right resources to meet their needs.
+Gonski funding is designed to ensure all children are educated in properly resourced schools.

-This funding began in 2014, after the independent Gonski Review warned too many children were missing out due to a lack of resources.
+This needs-based funding started in 2014, after the independent Gonski Review warned too many children were missing out due to a lack of resources.

 Reducing class sizes